ZackWilde27/FlatOut2VerboseShaderErrors/README.md

 # FlatOut2VerboseShaderErrors
 A mod for FlatOut 2 in the same vein as VerboseLUAErrors, except it shows shader errors

+It's the ShaderValidator from my HLSLToFlatOutShader, but built into the game

 ## Using
 *This mod requires the xnya mod loader*